S African Damon Galgut wins Booker Prize for 'The Promise'

 Galgut took the prize on his third time as a finalist, for a book the judges called a “tour de force.”
 He was previously shortlisted for “The Good Doctor” in 2003 and “In a Strange Room” in 2010, but lost both times.

-Galgut’s ninth novel traces members of the Swart family — the word is Afrikaans for black — haunted by an unkept promise to give their Black maid, Salome, her own house.
+Galgut’s ninth novel traces members of the Swart family, haunted by an unkept promise to give their Black maid Salome her own house.
 The book is structured around a series of funerals over several decades; Galgut has said he wanted to make readers fill in the narrative gaps themselves.

 He is the third South African novelist to win the Booker Prize, after Nadine Gordimer in 1974 and J.M.
 Coetzee, who won twice, in 1983 and 1999.